herd-ware/herd-ware.github.io/src/content/doc/hw/cores/aubrac/_index.en.md

 #### ISA support

-The Ossau core is based on the RISC-V ISA.
+The Aubrac core is based on the RISC-V ISA.
 It currently supports both 32 and 64 bits bases.

 | Extension       |  Version  |   Implemented ?    |      Tested ?      |     Optional ?     | Depends on ... |